mongodb/mongo/src/mongo/db/repl/README.md

 and if their timestamp is after the `beginApplyingTimestamp`, applies them to the data on disk.
 Oplog entries continue to be fetched and added to the buffer while this is occurring.

-One notable exception is that the node will not apply "prepareTransaction" oplog entries.
-Similar to how we reconstruct prepared transactions in startup and rollback recovery, we will update the transactions table every time we see a "prepareTransaction" oplog entry.
+One notable exception is that the node will not apply `prepareTransaction` oplog entries.
+Similar to how we reconstruct prepared transactions in startup and rollback recovery, we will update the transactions table every time we see a `prepareTransaction` oplog entry.
 Because the nodes wrote all oplog entries starting at the `beginFetchingTimestamp` into the oplog, the node will have all the oplog entries it needs to reconstruct the state for all prepared transactions after the oplog application phase is done.